Classic Lolita: A Mary Magdalene Dress

-Does anyone else do lolita (AKA elegant gothic lolita)?
 This MM dress is the first piece of lolita that I’ve ever owned and I highly doubt that I can ever scrap up enough money to get coordinating headdress, socks, and shoes to go with it.
+A few years and several part-time jobs later, I have nearly all of the pieces and I still love this dress dearly.
+For the sentimental value (as it is a gift from a friend), it is unlikely that I’ll ever resell it.

 The original product image.